Herman Miller and Maharam present Chromatography:

 About Herman Miller

-Herman Miller is a globally recognized provider of furnishings and related technologies and services.
+Herman Miller is a globally recognised provider of furnishings and related technologies and services.
 Headquartered in West Michigan, the global company has relied on innovative design for over 100 years to solve problems for people wherever they work, live, learn, and heal.
 Herman Miller’s designs are part of museum collections worldwide, and the company is a past recipient of the Smithsonian Institution's Cooper Hewitt National Design Award.
 Known and respected for its leadership in corporate social responsibility, Herman Miller has earned the Human Rights Campaign Foundation’s top rating in its Corporate Equality Index ten years in a row, was named a 2016 Top 100 Healthiest Employer, and has earned numerous global sustainability awards.
-In fiscal 2016, the company generated $2.26 billion in revenue and employed nearly 8,000 people worldwide.
+In the 2016 financial year, the company generated $2.26 billion in revenue and employed nearly 8,000 people worldwide.
 Herman Miller trades on the NASDAQ Global Select Market under the symbol MLHR.